 Getting to the right mix is not a one solution fix for all companies and will change along with context.
 Rather, it is a roadmap to understanding important factors of influence.
 What is a best fit for your organisation will likely fail for others.
-So, factor in the difference, take what you can use from the questions below and find you ideal fit!
+So, factor in the difference, take what you can use from the questions below and find your ideal fit!

 Continue reading →

-Vamp up the number of data and ensure a positive experience for your responders
+Collect more data and ensure a positive experience for your responders

 Continue reading →

 In the previous blog, we discussed the placement of the survey was important for decreasing response pain.
 We wrote on how to look at the customer journey and factors to consider when blueprinting your survey placement.
 Today’s blog has a more positive approach to the survey.
-We focus on how your company can attract more customers to respond to your survey.
+We focus on how your company can hook more customers to respond to your survey.
 What is crucial in the split seconds when decisions are made on whether or not to respond?
-We will look to customer’s initial impression of the survey and and give a how-to, to get more customers to engage with a stationary survey system.
+We will look to customer’s initial impression of the survey and give a how-to, to get more customers to engage with a stationary survey system.
 Continue reading →